 - Unwanted False Faith: Acts 14, Paul and Barnabus are witnessing in one Greek city and performing some miracles while they were at it.
 The citizens of the city were convinced that they were the Gods, Hermes and Zeus respectively and set up a whole procession to sacrificing to them as such.
 The apostles had to go to considerable lengths trying to make them to stop.
 This, in turn, made it easier for troublemakers to convince the very same citizens to attempt stoning Paul and Barnabus to death.

 "Blessed is the one who reads the words of this prophecy... because the time is near."

-What the Hell, Hero?: Christians, while still alive, are still fallen.
-Some have shouted the name of Christ but enacted the service of Satan.
+- What the Hell, Hero?: Christians, while still alive, are still fallen.
+Inverted a little bit, for some have shouted the name of Christ but enacted the service of Satan.

 "Woe to you Pharisees, because you give God a tenth of your mint, rue and all other kinds of garden herbs, but you neglect justice and the love of God.
 You should have practiced the latter without leaving the former undone."

 - God Never Said That: Invoked.
 God gave a number of general rules, but by Jesus' time these had been analyzed and quantified into strict rules by the Pharisees.
 When the Pharisees tried to call Jesus on his "rulebreaking", He often explained that they had over analyzed the letter of the law and missed the spirit completely.
 For example, the Pharisees said He violated the Sabbath's ban on work by healing someone; He explained that while the Sabbath is a day of rest it's never against God's law to help a person or show mercy on them (See Matthew 12).

 - Evil Cannot Comprehend Good: "If you had known what these words mean, 'I desire mercy, not sacrifice,' you would not have condemned the innocent."